TPC Principles & Practices

 Organismic Awareness & Embodied Mindfulness Skills

 Organismic awareness is concerned with the micro awareness skills of how we come into awareness of our present experience and how we move into contact with each other and the environment for need satisfaction (emotional, physical, psychological, spiritual, sexual, relational, communal, and ecological needs).
 It is a process that occurs when we mindfully reclaim our full multi-sensory existence as that of spirit, soul, mind, will, heart & emotion, the sensing and somatic body, community, and earth.
 In an increasing technological age we are in danger of estranging ourselves from our multi-sensing body and soulful experience.
 Increasingly in our technological world we are relying predominantly on our visual, auditory and cognitive functions.
-But what about our proprioceptive sense, our sense of touch, smell, taste, sense of flesh, our interocetive sense, and intuitive soul sense?
+But what about our proprioceptive sense, our sense of touch, smell, taste, sense of flesh, our interocetive sense, and intuitive soul sense and experiences associated with a non local mind (telepathy, precognition, psi)?
 What of our spirit and relationship with community and earth?
 Mindfully re-claiming our mutli-sensory embodied Being in any given present moment allows us greater choice about how we can fulfil our needs and restore health and happiness.

 The Phenomenological Method & Existentialism